Shinto shrine: Re-enshrinement

 The transfer does not necessarily take place from a shrine to another: the divided spirit's new location can be a privately owned object or an individual's house.
-The kanjō process was of fundamental importance in the creation of all of Japan's shrine networks (Inari shrines, Hachiman shrines, etc.).
+The process was of fundamental importance in the creation of all of Japan's shrine networks (Inari shrines, Hachiman shrines, etc.).

 Shake families

 The (社家, shake) are families and the former social class that dominated Shinto shrines through hereditary positions within a shrine.
-The social class was abolished in 1871, but many shake families still continue hereditary succession until present day and some were appointed hereditary nobility (Kazoku) after the Meiji Restoration.
+The social class was abolished in 1871, but many families still continue hereditary succession until present day and some were appointed hereditary nobility after the Meiji Restoration.

-Some of the most well-known shake families include:
+Some of the most well-known families include: